 Our team advises companies on a spectrum of issues related to Americans with Disabilities Act (ADA) Title III, which requires public accommodations such as hotels, shopping centers, retailers, health care providers, and private educational institutions to have facilities that are fully accessible to individuals with disabilities.
 Compliance issues are challenging due to the ever-evolving legal and regulatory landscape.
 Whether our clients are approaching this issue from a regulatory, compliance, litigation, or government investigation standpoint, our attorneys are well-versed in the nuances of this topic.

 - Policy Structuring for Handling Disability-Related Guest Complaints

 - AlertSeveral Important Virginia Employment Laws Took Effect on July 1, 2021July 2, 2021Olaoluwaposi O. Oshinowo

 - PodcastDiscussing California’s AB 5: Considerations for EmployersWiley on EmploymentOctober 16, 2020Krystal B. Swendsboe, Martha G. Vázquez

 - ArticleInsight: A Lawsuit Against Adult Entertainment Sites Might Clarify ADABloomberg LawMarch 3, 2020Olaoluwaposi O. Oshinowo

-- Press ReleaseWiley Rein Recognizes 22 Attorneys in Fourth Annual Pro Bono Program CelebrationNovember 1, 2016Edgar Class, Madeline J. Cohen, Madeleine M. Lottenbach, Nick Peterson, Jeremy J. Schofer, Meredith G. Singer, Craig Smith, Kay Tatum, Brian Walsh
+- Press ReleaseWiley Rein Recognizes 22 Attorneys in Fourth Annual Pro Bono Program CelebrationNovember 1, 2016Edgar Class, Madeleine M. Lottenbach, Nick Peterson, Jeremy J. Schofer, Meredith G. Singer, Craig Smith, Kay Tatum, Brian Walsh